OmerSakar/OmerSakar.github.io/content/_index.md

 ---
-title: "Omg"
+title: "Homepage"
 ---

-{{< figure src="/2020.jpg" title="" class="img-right" style="asdf:true" >}}
+{{< figure src="/2020.jpg" title="" class="imgright" >}}

 <br>

 {{< justify >}}
-My I am currently doing my PhD in the Formal Methods and Tools group, part of the Faculty of Electrical Engineering, Mathematics and Computer Science".
+My name is Ömer Şakar.
+I am currently doing my PhD in the Formal Methods and Tools group, part of the Faculty of Electrical Engineering, Mathematics and Computer Science".
 The project I am involved with is called ChEOPS.
 {{</ justify >}}

 {{< justify >}}